(201) 262-7691 – Ext. 212

 Some of us enjoy taking prayer and inspiration to an even higher level by leading the congregation in services.
 It is my pleasure to encourage and facilitate this as well, just as it is to help anyone with a particular prayer, line, word, or melody.
 Don’t be shy… Just ask!

 The singing of our Hebrew School students enriches our Shabbat and Holiday celebrations.
 With the benefit of a curriculum that emphasizes Hebrew reading competence as well as familiarity with the prayers, the boys and girls eagerly look forward to becoming B’nai Mitzvah students to participate in the Services as much as they can.
-It is a special joy for me to improve their skills and watch their self-confidence grow as they prepare for their special day.

 I invite you to join in the sounds of the Jewish experience, from the joyous tunes of our Friday Night services to the strains of Lamentations on Tishah B’av, and everything in between.